truenas/documentation/content/GettingStarted/Deprecations.md

 ## S3 Service

 Due to security vulnerabilities and maintainability issues, the S3 service is deprecated in TrueNAS CORE 13.0 and scheduled for removal in CORE 13.1.
-Beginning in CORE 13.0-U6, the CORE web interface generates an alert when the deprecated service is either enabled or running.
+Beginning in CORE 13.0-U6, the CORE web interface generates an alert when the deprecated service is either actively running or is enabled to start on boot.

 {{< enterprise >}}
-Beginning in CORE 13.0-U6, Enterprise customers with the S3 service enabled or running are prevented from upgrading to the next major version.
+Beginning in CORE 13.0-U6, Enterprise customers with the S3 service running or enabled are prevented from upgrading to the next major version.
 {{< /enterprise >}}

 Users should plan to migrate to a separately maintained Minio plugin or otherwise move any production data away from the S3 service storage location.